Tainan: Public transport

-Tainan has three major bus operators.
-They are Singing Bus Co., Shinan Buses and Kaohsiung Buses, operating in river north region, intercity routes and metropolitan routes respectively.
+As of 2012, Tainan had six major bus operators: Singing Bus, Shingnan Bus, Tainan Bus, Han-cheng Bus, Ubus, and Geya Bus, operating in the river north region, intercity routes and metropolitan routes respectively.
 In 2012, the city government called to restructure Singing Bus and Shinan Buses route to form a Tainan City Bus System.
-This new system, which set to start operation in 2013, has six main routes connecting the city and eight main interchanges.
+This new system, which was set to start operation in 2013, has six main routes connecting the city and eight main interchanges.
 From the main routes 66 branch routes then spread out to service local communities.
 City government hope this new system will boost the public transports ridership and progress into metro-bus system in the future.

-A project to transform the railway in the city center into an underground is underway as part of the National wide TRA Rapid Transit Systematization in the Metropolitan Areas Project.
+A project to transform the railway in the city center into an underground is underway as part of the national wide TRA Rapid Transit Systematization in the Metropolitan Areas Project.
 This project will help increase service frequency by eliminate potential disruption between road and rail traffic.
 Further to underground transformation, two new stations are planned to serve East district commuters.
 Together with the Shalun HSR link, this section of TRA corridor will become the backbone of the rail transit system in Tainan.